 The Houston office-leasing market is improving.
 The majority of new construction is Class A+ towers that mostly preleased before delivery.

 A new report by DNV GL said 30% of oil executives are planning to expand their head count.
 This is up from 20% last year.
 Additionally, 85% said there would be an increase in drilling.

 According to Transwestern, the Houston job market grew by 85,000, or nearly 4%, from December 2017 to December 2018.

-Moving forward, we expect to see even more leasing of vacant office space by large corporate tenants and other companies fleeing high tax and regulation areas like California.
+Moving forward, we expect to see even more leasing of vacant office space by large corporate tenants and companies fleeing high tax and regulation areas like California.
 Also, large tenants will likely take advantage of the incentives for office space for lease in Houston.

 Vacant square footage of Houston office space for lease will likely decline in 2019.

 Due to projected positive jobs numbers, a low amount of square footage coming to market, a flexible federal reserve, diversifying employment opportunities, and (hopefully) a stable or increasing WTI price in 2019, we can hope for another year of positive absorption for Houston office leases.